LinkunGao/segmentation_gui_backend/readme.md

 ### Docker

-- build
+- start
 ```bash
 docker-compose up
 ```
-- uninstall
+- shutdown
 ```bash
 docker-compose down
 ```

-- paste your original dicom cases into ~/primary.
-- update your manifest.xlsx file.
+## Set up SPARC dataset

+- copy all contents of the SPARC dataset rather than the dataset folder itself.
+- paste all contents in `./data` folder.